zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 optimise it, but in the end we've had to roll back and disable the predicate completely.
 Unfortunately, the design of both the scheduler framework and the code that uses it is deeply flawed, with some functions scaling quadratically (or even higher) with the number of pods, making it completely unusable in medium-sized clusters.

-## Backoff settings are customisable

-Upstream version of the autoscaler uses hardcoded settings for managing node backoff.
-Unfortunately, the current settings for the backoff can cause serious issues when some node pools cannot provision new instances (for example because of quota or availability issues).
-Since the starting value for the backoff is just 5 minutes, and the autoscaler relies on `--max-node-provision-time` (default of `15m`) to detect a broken pool, the autoscaler will spend hours jumping between multiple broken node pools instead of trying them all once and proceeding to use a working one.